Best things to do in Bundaberg

 Image

-Since Bundaberg is on the edge of the Southern Great Barrier Reef, a trip to the world famous coral reef is one of the essential things to do in Bundaberg area.
+Since Bundaberg is on the edge of the Southern Great Barrier Reef, a trip to the world-famous coral reef is one of the essential things to do in the Bundaberg area.

 The best way to experience the Southern Great Barrier Reef is via Lady Musgrave Island, a stunning island off Bundaberg that can be explored on a day trip.
 Lady Musgrave Island is a stunning location, surrounded by a coral reef that creates a gorgeous calm water lagoon.